jupyter-book/jupyter-book/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+A link to your book's repository.

-If relevant, a minimal example of the input text should be supplied, together with a screen-shot of the output Sphinx document and/or command-line output, e.g.
+If relevant, a minimal example of the input text should be supplied, together with a screen-shot of the output book document and/or command-line output, e.g.

 ```markdown
 some text...